 A good rule of thumb when choosing the other colors for your brand is to get familiar with the color wheel.
 That’s a chart representing the relationships between different colors.

-You’ll also hear designers advising you select opposite colors that seem to be a good fit together.
+You’ll also hear graphic and web designers advising you select opposite colors that seem to be a good fit together.
 The options don’t end here.